-• A more sustainable and healthy environment
+· A more sustainable and healthy environment

-By stressing the importance of a sustainable and healthy environment, we will seek to encourage others to: (i) Achieve World Health
+By stressing the importance of a sustainable and healthy environment, we will seek to encourage others to: (i) Achieve World Health homes By working with utility providers, Westminster City Council and key stakeholders, we will ensure that Mayfair has the highest standards of connectivity by: Improving the provision and resilience of key infrastructure; specifically electricity supplies, communications, water and gas services.

-- Organisation air quality standards with less noise, broader biodiversity and a sustainable environment. - (ii) World class services for world class businesses and homes
+Organisation air quality standards with less noise, broader biodiversity and a sustainable environment. (ii) World class services for world class businesses and